MohanGsk/ApplicationInsights-Home/app-insights-profiler-preview.md

 ## Set up the profiler manually

-1. After receiving the confirmation email, if you have already enabled Application Insights SDK 2.2 and above on the Web App, you can manually set up the profiler.
+1. If you have already enabled Application Insights SDK 2.2 and above on the Web App, you can manually set up the profiler.
 2. Open the Web App resource in [Azure portal](https://portal.azure.com).
 3. Select "SETTINGS -> Application settings" to open Application settings blade.
 4. Update the following settings